Current and Past Great Lakes Habitat Restoration Projects

 Muskegon Lake Mill Debris Restoration Project

-The Great Lakes Commission received $2,963,413 for a high-priority project within the Muskegon Lake Area of Concern.
-The goal of the project is to remove mill debris from nearly 20 acres of Muskegon Lake, restore open water conditions, and improve fish and wildlife habitat at several sites including the Veterans Memorial Park.
+The Great Lakes Commission received $2,963,413 in FY2013 for a high-priority project within the Muskegon Lake Area of Concern.
+The goal of the project was to remove mill debris from nearly 20 acres of Muskegon Lake, restore open water conditions, and improve fish and wildlife habitat at several sites within the lake specifically for juvenile Lake Sturgeon.
 The project builds off of a previously funded NOAA award that supported the engineering and design for the restoration project.

 Veterans Memorial Park Restoration Project